-I don't understand section 3.
+Comments 2：I don't understand section 3.
 The authors refer to an observer, but what they propose has little to do with what I understand by an observer.

 Reply: Thanks for the reviewer’s suggestion.
 An observer is a computational construct designed to reconstruct the internal states of a dynamic system based on available measurements and a mathematical model of the system's behavior.
 In our work, the term "observer" refers to the estimation function that assimilates the sensor data acquired from various sources and produces estimates of the internal states or parameters of interest, the same idea is used in existing researches by Yuan.
 (H. Yuan, H. Dai, X. Wei, P. Ming.
 Model-based observers for internal states estimation and control of proton exchange membrane fuel cell system: A review.
-J Power Sources 2020; 468: 228376).
+J Power Sources 2020; 468: 228376)

 Comments 3：The authors assume one state is known to estimate the next?
 How do you know that the initial state is correct?